 Selecting and Opening a bank in a foreign country more complicated if the information is not available in English.
-Though it is generally not too difficult to opening a German bank account if you have the required documents, the application form and information is always provided in German.
+Though it is generally not too difficult to open a German bank account if you have the required documents, the application form and information is always provided in German.

-First you need to select which is the best bank account for you.
-The article on how to select a bank account in Germany provides you a list of things you should consider when you are looking for a German bank account (e.g, Maintenance Charge, Cards and Withdrawal charges, English Service and Interest rates).
+First, you need to select which is the best bank account for you.
+The article on how to select a bank account in Germany provides you with a list of things you should consider when you are looking for a German bank account (e.g, Maintenance Charge, Cards and Withdrawal charges, English Service and Interest rates).
 Students are provided with added benefits.

 Additional Document required for Student Bank account

 - Student registration (immatrikulationsbescheinigung).
 You can provide it later after opening the bank account.

 Take the original and at least one copy of the above documents.

 How to Open a Bank Account in Germany – Online